- Long-live PROBA-V

 Additionally, yaw manoeuvres were performed in order to test super resolution, which is a method for enhancing the accuracy of imagery by combining lower resolution images the satellite acquires over the same location.

-For more info on PROBA-V please see the PROBA-V blog.
+For more information on PROBA-V, visit the PROBA-V blog.

 Subscribe to our newsletter to receive highlights of recent news from Earth Online